peidevs/Event_Resources/PendingMeetUps.md

     * Aug 2019 he mentioned Kubernetes, possibly
 * Mat Larade may be able to speak on ACENET
 * Reilly W expressed interest in giving a talk
+* Evan T on feature flags & devops in azure